 Datanyze provides several exciting facts about PayPal, starting with the total number of sites offering the service.
-In June 2020, there were a total of 267,905 websites accepting PayPal payments.
-In the past month, however, more websites (11,122) dropped the service compared to those that added it (9,124).
-Still, the PayPal market share stood at an impressive 56.95%, much more than the 17.08% of its main competitor Stripe.
-Other potential competitors are Amazon Pay, Square, and Braintree, with 3.58%, 2.87%, and 2.20%.
+As of July 2021, a total of 505,198 websites were accepting PayPal payments.
+Over the previous month, 3,221 websites dropped the service compared to 8,466 that added it.
+The PayPal market share stood at an impressive 54.34%, outperforming the 19.14% of its main rival Stripe.
+Another potential competitor is Amazon Pay, whose market share stood at 3.88%.

 6. The average PayPal conversion rate in 2018 was 88.7%.

 In its conversion analysis report, PayPal reported soaring conversion rates of 88.7% for its e-wallet.
 Per the report, PayPal’s conversion was, on average, 60% higher than the other digital wallets.
 The average conversion rate of other e-wallets was 55.3%, while the overall conversion of all payment types was 48.7%.
 PayPal also compared the overall conversion rates of sites that accept PayPal Express Checkout and those that don’t.
 It turned out that those sites that allow the option have conversion rates of 61%.
 According to the PayPal statistics, sites without Express Checkout had a lower conversion rate of 41.3%.